rickbsgu/rickb-recipes/recipes/other/slow-roasted-pork-shoulder.md

 source: Food Network
 image: ''
 slug: slow-roasted-pork-shoulder
-description: Best ribs cooked in a pressure pot and finished in an air fryer
+description: Do this and you have meat for days

 ---
 ### Description